freeCodeCamp/freeCodeCamp/guide/english/algorithms/b-trees/index.md

 - The worst-case depth (maximum depth) of a B-tree is: logM/2 n.
 - The best-case depth (minimum depth) of a B-tree is: logM n.

-Worst-Case Times for B-Trees:

-- Adding or removing an element in a B-tree with n elements is O(log n).